revans011/maritime-movies/docs/to-do_list.md

 1. Add movies about the Iberian maritime experience in the New World.
 2. Add movies with female protagonists.
 3. Create a catagorization system specific to maritime movies.
 For example, movies are generally classified as "drama" or "action."
-For Maritime movies, we need something different, like "mutiny," "submarine," "shipwreck," or "naval"
+For Maritime movies, we need something different, like "mutiny," "submarine," "shipwreck," "slavery," or "naval"
+4. Tag the AI entries.